cqdowning/cytoblast/ProjectDocument.md

 ![Layout for Level 1](./project_doc_images/Level_1_Layout.PNG "Layout for Level 1")

 Level 2 increases the difficulty level and has some more interesting room layouts.
 I tried to keep room sizes smaller and I increased the enemy density so that all enemies felt threatening.
+I also made the player travel to the right in level 2 to make it feel different.
+This also grants the player a little extra look ahead due to the camera being wider than it is tall.

 ![Layout for Level 2](./project_doc_images/Level_2_Layout.PNG "Layout for Level 2")

 Level 3 is the last level so I wanted to make it feel more like a final gauntlet.
 Level 3 only has a few rooms but they are larger with many enemies and fewer walls to hide behind.
 I tried to make the final room interesting by having it progressively open up with more enemies spawning each time.
+I decided to make the player travel downward into the depths of the level.
+This also reduces the player’s lookahead.

 ![Layout for Level 3](./project_doc_images/Level_3_Layout.PNG "Layout for Level 3")